m654z/PySurvival/README.txt

 Seeds - You have a 33% chance of getting 3 seeds.

 Heat - The maximum heat you can have is 40.
 You lose 1 heat every move, except for when you're on a house or a cottage.
 During winter you will lose 3 heat every move.
 Making clothes reduces the amount of heat lost by 1.
+You can "warm up" in a house or cottage.
+However, this costs 1 wood in the summer and 2 wood in the winter.

 Wool - Used to make clothes.
 You can make clothes with 10 wool.